 Participants should be aware that the easing of restrictions does not mean that all facilities will open immediately.
 Owners and operators will require time to put plans in place to ensure the safety of participants, staff and volunteers.

 Clubs and venue operators should adhere to the Scottish Government’s physical distancing guidelines in force at the time.

 People who are symptomatic and household members should self-isolate for 10 days as per info on NHS Scotland guidance.
 No one who is self-isolating should attend a motorcycle event; practice or competition.

 We recommend that all participants carry and use hand sanitiser which should be at least 60% alcohol based.
 Be mindful of the environment and dispose of used wipes, gloves and masks responsibly.

 Travel guidance outlined by the Scottish Government should always be adhered to.
-Guidance is available at Staying Safe and Protecting Others: Travel
+Guidance is available at Guidance on Travel and Transport.